-Especially to explain the behavior of the solver for CSV, we also added the "Length" column to the table.
-Input length is not a particularly good coverage measure, as one can always choose, e.g., very long identifiers.
-However, we can observe that, in particular for CSV and C, the inputs generated by the grammar fuzzer are mostly trivial; the most common valid C program generated by the grammar fuzzer is ";".
-In general, the ISLa solver clearly outperforms the grammar fuzzer in terms of complexity of the generated inputs.
+To shed some light on the solver's behavior for CSV and Scriptsize-C, we collected information about input length.
+Length is not a particularly good coverage measure: One can always choose, e.g., long identifiers.
+However, we observe that, in particular for CSV and C, most inputs generated by the grammar fuzzer are trivial; the most common valid C program generated by the grammar fuzzer is ";".
+In general, the ISLa solver clearly outperforms the grammar fuzzer in terms of the complexity of the generated inputs.